 Here is a sample support letter for SB 1047.
 Please copy and paste onto your letterhead and submit via email to [email protected] using the following subject line “RE: SB 1047 (Limón) Early learning and care.
 REQUEST FOR SIGNATURE”.

-[Name of Your Organization] supports Senate Bill (SB) 1047, which would expand access and eligibility for early learning and care programs in California to better meet the needs of working parents and their children, particularly infants and toddlers.
+[Your Organization or Name] is pleased to support Senate Bill 1047 which would expand access and eligibility for Early Learning and care programs in California to better meet the needs of working parents and their children, particularly infants and toddlers.

 The first five years of life set the foundation for future learning, and high-quality Early Learning programs can have a transformative impact.
 From birth to age 5, a child’s brain develops more rapidly than any other time in life.
 Young children’s experiences shape the architecture of the brain and set the foundation for lifelong health, well-being, and success.
-Unfortunately, disparities in learning and development start at birth, fueled by the opportunity gaps and toxic stress caused by poverty, inequality and adverse experiences.
+Unfortunately, disparities in learning and development start at birth, fueled by the opportunity gaps and toxic stress caused by poverty, inequality, and adverse experiences.
 Two-year-olds from families in poverty could be up to six months behind their peers in language development.
 By age 3, children with college-educated parents or caregivers often have vocabularies 2 to 3 times larger than those whose parents had not completed high school.

 California currently allows too many infants and toddlers from low-income backgrounds to fall through the cracks without access to the high-quality child care and crucial supports that they need to thrive.
 Ensuring access to quality Early Learning and care, especially for those children and families most marginalized and excluded from opportunity, can help mitigate the impact of systemic racism and poverty and narrow disparities based on income and race.

 - Enable low-income families to more easily enroll in subsidized child care and preschool.
 This bill expands categorical eligibility for subsidized child care for families who are already enrolled in CalFresh, Medi-Cal, WIC or Head Start.
 This will significantly reduce the paperwork and administrative burden on families and providers.